octo-technology/OpenTezos/docs/tezos-basics/operations.md

 Operations in the mempool are broadcasted to peers whenever the mempool is updated.
 A node fetches an operation from another remote peer's advertisement using the operation's hash.

-A valid operation lives in the mempool until its addition to a valid block on a chain the node consideres canonical (correct chain for the common history).
-If an operation isn't added to a block during its "*`time-to-live`*" duration, it quits the mempool.
-As long as a transaction is in the mempool, the sender's address cannot issue another.
+A valid operation lives in the mempool until its addition to a valid block on a chain the node considers canonical (correct chain for the common history).
+If an operation isn't added to a block during its "*`time-to-live`*" duration, it is removed from the mempool.
+As long as a transaction is in the mempool, the sender's address cannot normaly issue another.
 However, it is possible to send multiple transactions at the same time in a batch.

 ### Baking and endorsement
-Bakers are free to select operations from the mempool, but they usually use a minimum fee filter.
+The selected baker is free to select operations from the mempool, but he usually uses a minimum fee filter.
 After a block creation, endorsers check its validity.
 At the end of the allotted time, the selected baker collects the endorsers' results and adds them to the block.

 ### Validator
-The selected baker sends the created block to a node.
-Once received, the node starts the block validation by calling the *Apply_block* function.
+The selected baker then shares the created block with the network.
+Once received, each node starts the block validation by calling the *Apply_block* function.
 This function validates the block header by using the protocol parameters and verifies all the operations.

 The block validation checks for errors such as too many operations, oversized operations, incorrect protocol versions, unauthorized validation passes, invalid fitness, unavailable protocols, errors while applying a transaction, and more [[5]](/tezos-basics/operations#references).